modolabs/Kurogo-Mobile-Web/doc/Guide/themes.rst

 * Basic device class: *THEME_DIR/common/images/basic/logo.gif* must be a GIF image [#f3]_.
 The default size is 35x35px.
 * Compliant device class: *THEME_DIR/common/images/compliant/homelink.png* must be a PNG image [#f3]_.
 The default size is 57x45px.
 It should be designed in such a way that it appears seamlessly on top of the header/navigation bar background (*navback.png*, in, in the same directory).
 The Compliant header logo is one item that benefits from :ref:`hdpi`.
 * Touch device class: *THEME_DIR/common/images/touch/homelink.gif* must be a GIF image [#f3]_.
 The default size is 40x30px.
 It should be designed in such a way that it appears seamlessly on top of the header/navigation bar background (*navback.jpg*, in, in the same directory).
 Typically it should incorporate some visual indication of a drilldown (e.g., right-facing arrow) to the right of the actual logo.
 * Tablet device class: *THEME_DIR/common/images/tablet/homelink.png* must be a PNG image [#f3]_.
 The default size is 66x52px.
-This be designed in such a way that it appears seamlessly on top of the header/navigation bar background (*navback.png*, in the same directory).
+This is designed in such a way that it appears seamlessly on top of the header/navigation bar background (*navback.png*, in the same directory).

 Favicon and bookmark icons